sagemath/sage/README.md

 ---------------

-If you have problems building Sage, check the Sage Installation Guide, as well as the version-specific Sage Installation FAQ in the [release tour](https://github.com/sagemath/sage/releases) corresponding to the version that you are installing.
+If you have problems building Sage, check the Sage Installation Guide, as well as the version-specific installation help in the [release tour](https://github.com/sagemath/sage/releases) corresponding to the version that you are installing.